Ezequiel Duran Player Props: Rangers vs. Pirates

 Ezequiel Duran At The Plate

-- Duran has eight doubles, seven home runs and four walks while batting .308.
+- Duran is batting .301 with eight doubles, seven home runs and four walks.

-- In 66.7% of his 39 games this season, Duran has picked up at least one hit.
-He's also had 12 multi-hit games.
+- Duran has picked up a hit in 26 of 40 games this year, with multiple hits 12 times.

-- In 17.9% of his games this year, he has hit a home run, and 5% of his trips to the dish.
+- He has hit a home run in 17.5% of his games this year, and 4.9% of his trips to the plate.

-- Duran has picked up an RBI in 35.9% of his games this year, with more than one RBI in 20.5% of his games.
-He has also produced three or more runs in one contest.
+- Duran has driven home a run in 14 games this year (35.0%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in 41.0% of his games this season, with more than one run scored in 7.7%.
+- In 40.0% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (7.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.